 Orthokeratology (Ortho-K) Lenses: These lenses are only worn overnight.
-During this time, the Ortho-K lenses work to reshape your cornea to allow you to see more clearly during the day time.
-Ortho-K lenses are typically worn each night and removed upon waking, and are recommended for people who are diagnosed with myopia (nearsightedness), particularly children, or hyperopia (farsightedness).
+During this time, the Ortho-K lenses work to reshape your cornea to allow you to see more clearly during the daytime.
+Ortho-K lenses are typically worn each night and removed upon waking.
+These lenses are recommended for people who are diagnosed with myopia (nearsightedness) or hyperopia (farsightedness).

 Hybrid Lenses: These lenses provide a more comfortable fit as well as clearer and sharper vision.
 Hybrid contact lenses combine the comfort of a soft or silicone hydrogel lens (traditional contact lenses) with the clarity of a RGP lens.
 They have a rigid gas permeable central zone that is surrounded by a hydrogel or silicone hydrogel material.

-Caring for specialty contact lenses is the same as it is for traditional lens types and equally as important to ensure your eyes remain healthy and your lenses stay effective.
+Caring for specialty contact lenses is just as important as caring for traditional lenses.
+This will help keep your eyes healthy and your lenses effective.
 If you wear any lens type, the eye care team at Nationwide Vision recommends the following:

 Wash your handles with soap and water before touching your contact lenses

 Always use contact solution when rinsing and storing your contact lenses (never water, saline, or eye drops)